khowling/yet-another-llm-example/README.md

 Use this command to load in a new configuration, or update the existing config.
 Including Catalog Items, AI System prompt, branding etc

+ > NOTE:
+ > you can either use the `setup/food.json` or `setup/bikes.json` arguments to the `init_config` below for different starting catalogs.

 ```
 # Run the script to populated the database and storage with the demo catalog
 npx tsx -r dotenv/config setup/init_config.ts setup/food.json
 ```

-## To Build and Deploy the App to Azure
+## To Build and Deploy the App to Azure - * UNDER CONSTRUCTION *

 Build the container, and push to Azure Container Registry
 ```
-(source app/shop/.env && az acr build -r $AISHOP_ACR_NAME -t aishop/shop:dev01  app/shop; )
+(source app/shop/.env && az acr build -r $AISHOP_ACR_NAME -t aishop/shop:localdev01  app/shop; )
 ```

 ```
-# As a example to build locally (if you have docker installed)
+# As a example to build locally, and run a shell in the container (if you have docker installed)
-docker build -t shop app/shop
+docker build -t shop aishop/shop:localdev01
-docker run -it --entrypoint /bin/sh shop:latest
+docker run -it --entrypoint /bin/sh aishop/shop:localdev01
 ```

 **Any Issues, raise an Issue**

-### Option 2 : Install depednecies locally
+### Option 2 : Install depednecies locally - * UNDER CONSTRUCTION *

  of you want to run locally, follow 'Setup Dependencies Local,  for we will also need `mongodb` to store our data, and `azurite` blob storage emulator to store our images and documents.